Chapter 12: Respiration

 - The six-carbon molecule is then broken down into five-carbon molecule with release of carbon dioxide and NADH.

 - The five-carbon molecule is then broken down into four-carbon molecule with release of ATP, carbon dioxide, and 2NADH.

 - The four-carbon molecule goes into the next Krebs cycle.

 - The ATP goes to power metabolism (chemical reaction in cells).

-- The electron transport chain is located in the inner membranes of the mitochondrion (cristae).
+- Occurs in the inner membranes of the mitochondria (cristae).

 Anaerobic respiration occurs when no oxygen or limited oxygen is present.